SPX-VIX Risk Computations Via Perturbed Optimal Transport: Abstract

 \section{Abstract}

-We propose a model‑independent framework for joint SPX–VIX derivatives risk generation using Perturbed Optimal Transport(POT).
+We propose a model‑independent framework for joint SPX–VIX derivatives risk generation using Perturbed Optimal Transport (POT).
 The calibrated Gibbs coupling induces an exponential family whose Fisher information governs the response to admissible market shocks.
 Exploiting this structure, we derive linear‑response formulas that compute sensitivities for VIX payoffs via a single Fisher‑based linear solve, replacing bump‑and‑recalibrate procedures.
-To capture VIX smile dynamics, we introduce a linearized Skew Stickiness Ratio (SSR) rule as additional linear constraints within the entropic projection, propagating SPX shocks to VIX implied volatilities in a convex, tractable manner with second‑order error control.
+To capture VIX smile dynamics, we introduce a linearized Skew Stickiness Ratio (SSR) rule to propagate SPX-induced VIX future shifts to the full VIX smile, completing the VIX marginal component $h_V$ of the perturbation vector.
+SSR determines how the VIX marginal target changes in response to an SPX shock, with second‑order error control.
 We also identify a conditional coupling invariance that reduces the perturbed transport on $(S_1, V, S_2)$ to an exact two‑dimensional projection on $(S_1, V)$, preserving martingality and variance consistency while lowering computational cost.
 Numerically, both the Fisher‑based linear‑response and the dimension‑reduced method closely match full recalibration for VIX futures and VIX option cross‑Greeks, yet are orders of magnitude faster.
 Hedging backtests show reduced hedged P\&L variance versus a stochastic local‑volatility benchmark, especially in volatile regimes.
-These results establish POT, coupled with linear response and SSR constraints, as a practical, efficient framework for SPX–VIX risk propagation and hedging.
+These results establish POT, coupled with linear response and SSR-based VIX smile propagation, as a practical, efficient framework for SPX–VIX risk propagation and hedging.